Falun Gong: Falun Gong's response to the persecution

 Practitioners meditate to protest the persecution of Falun Gong at a demonstration in Washington, D.C.

 Falun Gong's response to the persecution in China began in July 1999 with appeals to local, provincial, and central petitioning offices in Beijing.
 It soon progressed to larger demonstrations, with hundreds of Falun Gong practitioners traveling daily to Tiananmen Square to perform Falun Gong exercises or raise banners in defense of the practice.
 These demonstrations were invariably broken up by security forces, and the practitioners involved were arrested—sometimes violently—and detained.
 By 25 April 2000, a total of more than 30,000 practitioners had been arrested on the square; seven hundred Falun Gong followers were arrested during a demonstration in the square on 1 January 2001.
 Public protests continued well into 2001.
 Writing for the Wall Street Journal, Ian Johnson wrote that "Falun Gong faithful have mustered what is arguably the most sustained challenge to authority in 50 years of Communist rule."
+Jiang Zemin reportedly described Falun Gong as the biggest political issue in China since the 1989 Tiananmen Square protests and massacre.

+Falun Gong asserted that its struggle with the CCP amounted to a struggle of good versus evil.
+Falun Gong called on Chinese to denounce affiliations with the CCP, the Communist Youth League, and the Young Pioneers.
+Falun Gong instructed its adherents in China to "tell the truth" (jiang zhenxiangh), which would advance their progress towards Consummation and fulfill their roles in saving humankind.
+The primary means of "telling the truth" included circulating pamphlets and video to publicize the persecution and suppression of Falun Gong by the state.

 By late 2001, demonstrations in Tiananmen Square had become less frequent, and the practice was driven deeper underground.
 As public protest fell out of favor, practitioners established underground "material sites", which would produce literature and DVDs to counter the portrayal of Falun Gong in the official media.
 Practitioners then distribute these materials, often door-to-door.
 Falun Gong sources estimated in 2009 that over 200,000 such sites exist across China today.
 The production, possession, or distribution of these materials is frequently grounds for security agents to incarcerate or sentence Falun Gong practitioners.